ztp1977/API_Docs_en/README.md

 HADAX：api.hadax.com

 Welcome market strategy users to apply for a market-making account.
-Please provide the following information to api_service@huobi.com when you have a minimum of 30BTC in your account at Huobi.pro（Point card , VIP or other rebate will not be supported while being market-making account）:
+Please provide the following information to MM_service@huobi.com when you have a minimum of 30BTC in your account at Huobi.pro（Point card , VIP or other rebate will not be supported while being market-making account）:

 > 1. Your UID at Huobi.pro
 > 2. Trading volume or VIP/Corporate status on other platforms.
 (Screenshot)

+*If your have any question about using API, contact api_service@huobi.com please.

 # Websocket API(Market)